math-with-friends/math-with-friends.github.io/index.md

 This is the lobby page.
 Nobody else can see this particular screen unless you are one of the players joined to that specific lobby.
 On the top you can see a list of players.
 Press on the "Ready" button to indicate that you are ready to play.
-When ever player has done this, the game will start.
+When every player has done this, the game will start.
 Otherwise, press on the "Exit" button to return to the channel.

 ![](images/7.png)